 Over the years, the Jolly Rancher plant went through numerous remodels and expansions, until it was a full-fledged plant.
 In 1966, Jolly Rancher merged with Beatrice Foods Company of Chicago.
 At the time of the merger, the plant was operating two shifts with about 250 employees.
 Production was nearly 125,000 pounds of candy per day!
-Leaf Brands purchased Beatrice Foods in 1983, which was subsequently bought by the Hershey Company.
+Leaf Brands purchased Beatrice Foods in 1983, which was subsequently bought by the Hershey Company in 1997.
 The Wheat Ridge production plant at 5060 Ward Road closed for good in 2002.
 Still owned by the Hershey Company, the candies are now manufactured in Mexico.

 Peruse our online collections to see more Jolly Rancher items, including several bound volumes of Sugar ‘N Spice, the company’s monthly newsletter edited by Dorothy Harmsen.